timeskew/hello-world/README.md

 # hello-world
 this is the first one

 This project will eventually be a complete small business management suite.
-The first run will be geared specifically to reatuarants and their needed tech.
+The first run will be geared specifically to restuarants and their needed tasks automated through our tech.